fthiery/gst-oculus-fpv/README.md

 * python-gobject

 Aur packages
-* optional: python-rift-git (will install hidapi-git openhmd-git oculus-udev python-rift-git fox)
+* optional for the headtracking: python-rift-git (will install hidapi-git openhmd-git oculus-udev python-rift-git fox)